-While you may be too busy during the school year, you could spend time pursuing some other interests and giving back to the community through volunteer work.
+While you may be too busy during the school year, you could spend time on your winter break as a pre-PA student pursuing some other interests, and giving back to the community through volunteer work.
 This gives you something to talk about with your admissions officers, on your entrance essays, and makes you feel good.

 At Global Pre-Meds, we offer our students the chance to volunteer with local organizations during your off hours.
 We believe in giving back to the community, so we partner with other organizations to make that happen.
-This may be an environmental project or a visit to the orphanage.
+This may be an environmental project or working with a local orphanage.

-We know you are on break so taking more classes may not be that appealing.
+We know you are on break, so taking more classes may not seem that appealing.
 However, if your grade point average is not above a 3.0, or if your science classes do not have a high enough average, you may want to consider retaking a course.

 That’s another reason we recommend our doctor shadowing and global health programs.
 We know our students observe cases that other pre-PA students would never have the chance to.
 By shadowing internationally, you learn about medicine in a different context and are exposed to surgeries and medical cases that may not even exist in your home country.
 If you are not in the mood for classroom style learning, join us for this one of a kind experience.

 As you prepare for another few years of school, you may want to use your winter break to take an actual break.
 You’ve earned it!

 That’s why we want to present you the option of taking a vacation, flying to a new country, and gaining new healthcare experience all at the same time.